The Bad Man (1930 film)

-The Bad Man is a 1930 American Pre-Code Western film starring Walter Huston which was produced and released by First National Pictures, a subsidiary of Warner Bros.
+The Bad Man is a 1930 American Pre-Code Western film directed by Clarence G. Badger and starring Walter Huston which was produced and released by First National Pictures, a subsidiary of Warner Bros.
 The movie is based on Porter Emerson Browne's 1920 play of the same name and is a sound remake of the 1923 silent version of the same name.
-The film stars Walter Huston and features Dorothy Revier, Sidney Blackmer and James Rennie.
+The film stars Walter Huston and features Dorothy Revier, Sidney Blackmer, and James Rennie.

 Plot

 Walter Huston plays the part of a notorious Mexican bandit.
 James Rennie plays as the man who once saved his life.
 When Rennie is unable to pay the mortgage on his ranch and is in risk of losing everything, Huston determines to help him.
 Sidney Blackmer, who has reason to believe that there is oil on Rennie's property, attempts to swindle Rennie and buy the property from him for a low price.
 Huston soon discovers that Rennie is in love with Blackmer's wife, played by Dorothy Revier, and consequently has Blackmer shot so that they can pursue their romance.
 Huston then robs a bank and uses the money to pay off Rennie's mortgage.
 Having the ranch securely in his hands, Rennie is now free to marry Revier.
 As Huston says goodbye to the couple, he is overtaken by the Texas Rangers and shot.